rcherukuri12/s4tf_fun/README.md

 # s4tf_fun
-a fun way to start and learn swift while using Swift-TensorFlow APIs
+An ML practitioner's fun way to adopt swift for deep learning using Swift-TensorFlow APIs

 Our approach will be different.